GlobalMEMS/GMA30xKU-Example-Code-AT-START-F403/README.md

 Usage of AutoNil
 ----------------
  * The program will do an offset AutoNil when executed.
-Hold the g-sensor steady and maintain in level facing up, then press 'y' after the program prompt for input.
+Hold the board steady and maintain in level facing up, then press **Key1** after the program prompt for input.
  * You may change the `DATA_AVE_NUM` macro in the gSensor_autoNil.h for the moving averae order for the offset estimation.
 Defautl is 32.